enguerranws/import-tweets-as-wp-posts/README.md

 English
 _________________________

-**Tweets to Posts** is a simple plugin that allow you to search Tweets from the admin panel (with keywords, username or hashtag) and add them to your posts (you can choose a post type, a category).
+**Import Tweets as WP Posts** is a simple plugin that allow you to search Tweets from the admin panel (with keywords, username or hashtag) and add them to your posts (you can choose a post type, a category).

 It's a simple way :
 * to **feed your WordPress website with real content in minutes**